BOYS AND GIRLS TENNIS

 3. Boys and Girls Doubles Divisional qualification:

-Girls and Boys seasons: Minimum 4 division matches must be played AT DOUBLES to qualify for doubles division tournament.
-(Approved 10/16).
+Boys & Girls seasons: Minimum 4 division matches must be played AT DOUBLES or SINGLES to qualify for the respective division tournament the athlete is attempting to qualify for.
+Mandatory crossover matches will count towards the minimum 4 Division matches (Approved 8/23)

 4. Commitment: A player must make a commitment to complete any tournament entered.
 Any default will result in exclusion from the division tournament and Section XI Tournament.
 Any exception must have the approval of the sport chairman.